AmmarNaeemJanjua/react-music-webpage/README.md

 # Music Webpage

 This is a responsive music webpage that showcases music tracks, artists, and playlists.
-It utilizes React.js for building the user interface and Tailwind CSS for styling.
+It utilizes **React JS** for building the user interface and **Tailwind CSS** for styling.

 ## Screenshots